-Other UC students may transfer into Clermont College by completing the application for change in college and program form available at the Center for Pathways Advising and Student Success website.
+Other UC students may transfer into Clermont College by completing the application for change in college and program.
 Current UC students are welcome to contact UC Clermont College Admissions office at (513) 732-5319 with questions about the change in college application process.
 Students are urged to see their advisor before transferring into a different major to minimize any impact on your degree progress.

 You must demonstrate English proficiency.
 You must also meet admissions deadlines and visa requirements, and provide documentation of sufficient funds before we can complete your admission.
-Please call the International Admissions Office (513) 556-2069 for details, or email email@example.com with questions.
+Please call the International Admissions Office (513) 556-2069 for details or email with questions.

 Learn more about becoming an international student at UC Clermont.

 For specific deadline information, visit the Admissions webpage.

 4200 Clermont College Drive

 Batavia, OH 45103